griesoft/aspnetcore-recaptcha/README.md

 @addTagHelper *, GSoftware.AspNetCore.ReCaptcha
 ```

 Now you are ready to use the tag helpers in your views.
-First you need to add the `<recaptcha-script>` tag on the bottom of your view.
-This will add the script tag which will load the reCAPTCHA.js API.
+Always add the `<recaptcha-script>` tag on the bottom of your view.
+This will render the script tag which will load the reCAPTCHA.js API.

 Next you only need to add a `<recaptcha>` tag in your form and you are all set.
 This is the most simplest way of adding reCAPTCHA to your views.
 Now you only need to add backend validation to the controller of your view.

-#### Adding backend validation to an action
+### Adding backend validation to an action

 Add a using statement to `GSoftware.AspNetCore.ReCaptcha` in your controller.
 Next you just need to the `[ValidateRecaptcha]` attribute to the action which is triggered by your form.